pygame/pygame/docs/reST/ref/display.rst

    The most useful flags to pass will be ``pygame.HWSURFACE``, ``pygame.DOUBLEBUF``, and maybe ``pygame.FULLSCREEN``.
 The function will return 0 if these display flags cannot be set.

+   The display index 0 means the default display is used.

+   The display argument is new with pygame 1.9.5.

    .. ## pygame.display.mode_ok ##